rpsft/etlbox/README.md

 RowTransformation|LookupTransformation|BlockTransformation
 ColumnRename|CrossJoin|Sort
 MergeJoin(always join)|MergeJoin (join on match)|DbMerge
-Multicast|Distinct|
-RowDuplication|Aggregation|
-RowMultiplication|BatchTransformation|
-CachedRowTransformation|CachedBatchTransformation|
+Multicast|Aggregation|
+RowDuplication|BatchTransformation|
+RowMultiplication|CachedBatchTransformation|
+CachedRowTransformation||
+Distinct||
 XmlSchemaValidation||

 *RowTransformation*: This transformation let you modfiy each data record with your custom written C# code

-*ColumnRename*: Allows you to rename your columns or propertie names.
+*ColumnRename*: Allows you to rename column names in your data flow.

 *MergeJoin*: Join your incoming data into one.
 Works best with sorted input.
 You can either always join two rows from the inpts, or define a match function which determines when the incoming rows are equal and should be joined.